devkev95/tic-tac-toe/README.md

 And finally to actually run the project you should run `npm start`.

 **Note: When you start the app you will be asked for the number of columns and rows you want the board to have.
-You will need to fix the text input asking for the number of rows and columns with a numeric value greater or equal than 3, if not you would be lock on the modal an unable to create the board**
+You will need to fill the text input asking for the number of rows and columns with a numeric value greater or equal than 3, if not you would be lock on the modal an unable to create the board**